bdwellons/ngx-us-states/README.md

 	- `import { USStateModule } from 'ng2-us-states';`
 - Add it as an import:
 	- `imports: [ USStateModule ]`
+- Import in to your component:
+	- `import { USSateService } from 'ng2-us-states'`
 - Inject it in the constructor of your component:
 	- `constructor(private usStateService: USStateService) {}`
 - Call the methods: